aumouvantsillage/sxmo-pinenote/README.md

 ### Color scheme

-The `.Xresources` file defines a color scheme for DWM and DMENU.
+The `.Xresources` file defines a color scheme for dwm, dmenu and svkbd.
-Add it to your home folder.
+Add the file to your home folder.

 ### Frontlight control